mcsadri/ten-thousand/README.md

 ### User Acceptance Testing

-- [X] Must pass provided unit and simulation tests.
+- n/a

 ### Stretch Goals

-- [ ] Identify features to add and propose idea to client.
+- [ ] Complete a whiteboard style step through of at least one of the sim files that includes dice rolling (your choice) and test_sims.py
-- [ ] Identify gaps in current test suite and add tests to expose bugs.
+- [ ] Design the best performing bot!
+We'll showcase the bots on the start of class Tuesday, every team will have the opportunity to share their screen and show their bots running.
+Highest average score after 100,000 rounds wins.
+Winner take all

 ---